Single-layer materials

 In materials science, the term single-layer materials or 2D materials refers to crystalline solids consisting of a single layer of atoms.
 More broadly, these materials also include structures in which individual monolayers are held together by interlayer van der Waals interactions.
 These materials are promising for some applications but remain the focus of research.
 Single-layer materials derived from single elements generally carry the -ene suffix in their names, e.g. graphene.
 Single-layer materials that are compounds of two or more elements have -ane or -ide suffixes.
 2D materials can generally be categorized as either 2D allotropes of various elements or as compounds (consisting of two or more covalently bonding elements).

 It is predicted that there are hundreds of stable single-layer materials.
-The atomic structure and calculated basic properties of these and many other potentially synthesisable single-layer materials, can be found in computational databases.
+The atomic structure and calculated basic properties of these and many other potentially synthesisable single-layer materials can be found in computational databases.
 2D materials can be produced using mainly two approaches: top-down exfoliation and bottom-up synthesis.
-Exfoliation refers to the reduction of interlayer van der Waals interactions in bulk layered materials, leading to monolayer detach from the sample surface.
+Exfoliation refers to the reduction of interlayer van der Waals interactions in bulk layered materials, leading to monolayer detachment from the sample surface.
 The exfoliation methods include sonication, mechanical, hydrothermal, electrochemical, laser-assisted, and microwave-assisted exfoliation.